Psybertron’s Pirsig Pages:

 Of lasting significance, in summary, are three things:

-- The MoQ as a synthetic view – synthesizing, rather than simply analyzing, the historically recurring dichotomy between things objective, physical & scientific and things subjective, mystical & romantic.
+- The MoQ as a synthetic view – synthesizing, rather than simply analyzing.
+The historically recurring dichotomy between things objective, physical & scientific and things subjective, mystical & romantic.
+We really do “murder to dissect”.

 - Careful with that knife, Aristotle !